Freezing beetroot - what you should pay attention to

 By following these simple steps, you can be sure to enjoy delicious beetroot all year round.

 Beetroot leaves are a versatile vegetable that can be prepared in various ways.
 However, these leaves can wilt relatively quickly, which is why it makes sense to freeze beetroot leaves.
-Freezing beetroot leaves not only helps to avoid waste but also extends the shelf life of the leaves to up to 6 months or even longer.
+Freezing beetroot leaves not only helps to avoid waste but also extends the shelf life of the leaves for up to 6 months or even longer.
 Follow our step-by-step guide to freeze your beetroot leaves:

-Ingredients and equipment:
+Ingredients and Equipment:

 • Fresh beetroot leaves